asasasasasbc/CustomOpenAIAPIProxyServer/README.md

 # Custom OpenAI API Proxy Server

 This is a simple proxy server for an OpenAI-compatible API.
-It allows you to route requests to another OpenAI-style server (like Gemma or DeepSeek) and provides basic authentication.
+It allows you to route requests to another OpenAI-style server (like LMStudio's backend or OLlama) and provides basic authentication.
 It's designed to be easily customizable with your own API keys, target URL, and model IDs.

 ## Introduction